BuzzFeedNews/2020-09-patchwork-pandemic/README.md

-# COVID-19 Never Came Under Control In The US.
-It Just Shifted From Place To Place.
+# America’s “Patchwork Pandemic” Is Why We Haven’t Gotten COVID-19 Under Control

 [R](https://www.r-project.org/) code to reproduce the analysis and charts underlying this Sept.
 26, 2020 [BuzzFeed News article](https://www.buzzfeednews.com/article/peteraldhous/us-coronavirus-patchwork-pandemic-maps) on shifting hotspots of COVID-19 cases and deaths across the US.